dbos-inc/dbos-docs/docs/python/reference/task_queues.md

 title: Task Queues
 ---

-Task queues allows you to submit tasks to run in the background with a controlled degree of parallelism.
+Task queues allow you to submit tasks to run in the background with a controlled degree of concurrency.
-They are useful for orchestration of parallel events.
+They are useful for running many tasks in parallel.

 ### class dbos.Queue